 Cheating is not permitted.
 The act of cheating includes, but is not limited to, the copying of lab materials and assignments from previous or current years, or using unreferenced information in a lab write up, paper, or presentation.
 University regulations pertaining to cheating are found in the university calendar in section 6.12.
 If you are caught cheating, the first incident will be forwarded to the Head of Chemistry for a resolution.
 If you are found guilty at the Departmental level, the penalty is usually a zero on the work in question as well as a letter of reprimand copied to the registrar describing the incident and the resolution, and will be kept on file.
 In the event of a second offence, the incident will be directed to SCUGS (which can also happen on the first offence).
 An incident which is resolved by SCUGS usually result in harsher penalties such as reduction of your mark for the course, probation, suspension, or expulsion.
 Note that the Senate Committee on Undergraduate Studies (SCUGS) resolves all offences that involve allegations of impersonation, submission of forged documents, or academic misconduct on exams or works in excess of 20% of the grade.

-Required Text and Material Information for Winter 2018 Textbook: Chemistry: “A Molecular Approach” by Nivaldo J. Tro, Travis D. Fridgen, Lawton E. Shaw, 2nd Canadian Edition.
+Required Text and Material Information for Spring 2018 Textbook: Chemistry: “A Molecular Approach” by Nivaldo J. Tro, Travis D. Fridgen, Lawton E. Shaw, 2nd Canadian Edition.

 Note: This is the same textbook/codes that were used in the prerequisite course to this one, Chem 1010, so there is no need to purchase a new textbook if you had it already for Chem 1010.

-If you have questions regarding textbook/online material needs, please feel free to speak with your instructor upon the start of the Winter semester.
+If you have questions regarding textbook/online material needs, please feel free to speak with your instructor upon the start of the semester.